lucil/MicroArch/README.md

 # MicroArch

-This is a microservice in .net5.
+This is a simple microservice in .net5.

-It features the management of the inventory of a product using a .net API and MongoDB.
+It features the management of the inventory of a product using a .net 5 API and MongoDB.

-To run it you can use docker-compose file.
+To run it use the docker-compose file.

+** Not suitable for production **